lablabs/terraform-aws-sf/README.md

 Creates ASGs with static IP and EBS volume for each launched EC2 instance.

-The static IPs and EBS volumes are managed by [aws-sf-lambda](https://git.pixelfederation.com/infra/lambda-infra/tree/master/aws-sf-lambda/src) lambda function that gets triggered on instance launch.
+The static IPs and EBS volumes are managed by aws-sf-lambdalambda function that gets triggered on instance launch.

 ## Example